 Dateline: Virginia, 1676/7: After the troubles of Bacon’s Rebellion, the Queen of the Pamunkey Natives asks for restoration of her royal position, property and rights.

-He was the fourth son of William the Conqueror.
-He was not expected to become the King of the English, but he did.
+Born about 1068-69, he was the fourth son of William the Conqueror.
+He was not expected to become the King of the English, but he did at his coronation on 5 Aug 1100.
 How did that happen?
+He died on 1 Dec 1135.
 Basic family facts are included..

 Dateline Virginia, 1676/7: This post shows the Grand Assembly’s perspective about the revolt.
 Primary source offered here.